Report generated by MagiCensus Deluxe v3.4.0 on 25 April 2013

 Children:

-| + | 14 | i. | ROBERT5 DE BEAUMONT, 1ST EARL OF LEICESTER, b. in 1040 in Pont-Audemer, (Beaumont), Normandy; d. on 5 June 1118 in Leicestershire, England, United Kingdom; m. in 1096 in France (T-26) COUNTESS ISABEL (ELIZABETH) DE VERMANDOIS of Valois, Bretagne, France, b. about 1081, d. in England on 13 Feb.
-1131, daughter of (T-20) Duke Hugh Crepi and (LI-79) Countess Adelaide (de VERMANDOIS). |
++ | 14 | i. | ROBERT5 DE BEAUMONT, 1ST EARL OF LEICESTER, b. in 1040 in Pont-Audemer, (Beaumont), Normandy; d. on 5 June 1118 in Leicestershire, England, United Kingdom; m. in 1096 in France (U-26) COUNTESS ISABEL ELIZABETH DE VERMANDOIS of Valois, Bretagne, France, b. of Valois about 1081, d. in England on 13 Feb.
+1131, daughter of (U-20) Duke Hugh Crepi and (LG-79) Countess Adelaide (de VERMANDOIS). |

-| + | 15 | ii. | HENRY DE NEWBURGH, 1ST EARL OF WARWICK of Newbourgh, Bure, b. about 1045; d. on 20 June 1123 in Ponteaudemer, Normandy, France; m. about 1090 (ADK-3) MARGARET DE PERCHE of Normandy, France, b. between 1057 and 1077, d. after 1156, daughter of (ADK-2) Count Geoffrey II and (AIC-2) Beatrix (de MONTDIDIER). |
++ | 15 | ii. | HENRY DE NEWBURGH, 1ST EARL OF WARWICK, b. in 1045 in Neubourg, Normandy; d. on 20 June 1123 in Ponteaudemer, Normandy, France; m. about 1090 (ADY-3) MARGARET DE PERCHE of Normandy, France, b. of Normandy, France between 1057 and 1077, d. about 1170, daughter of (ADY-2) Count Geoffrey II and (AIQ-2) Beatrix (de MONTDIDIER). |

-| 16 | iii. | WILLIAM DE BEAUMONT. | |
+16 | iii. | WILLIAM DE BEAUMONT, b. about 1050/1; d. about 1100/1. | |

-| 17 | iv. | ALBREDE DE BEAUMONT. |
+17 | iv. | ALBREDE DE BEAUMONT, b. about 1050/1; d. about 1100/1. |

 14. ROBERT5 DE BEAUMONT, 1ST EARL OF LEICESTER (Roger4,